riscv-software-src/riscof/docs/source/plugins.rst

 ``cd <work_directory>;substitute(COMPILE_TARGET);substitute(RUN_TARGET);``.
 Lines 9 to 49 extract
 and setup the values of the necessary variables for substitution.
-This function uses the `template substitution <https://docs.python.org/3/library/string.html#template-strings>`_ provided by the ``string`` class of python.
+This function uses the `template substitution <https://docs.python.org/3/library/string.html#template-strings>`_ provided by the ``string`` class of Python.
 The values of the variables in the template strings are defined in a dictionary(``substitute``) and the substitution is performed for the ``COMPILE_TARGET`` on line 58.
 Similarly if ``RUN_TARGET`` is defined in the input makefile, the substitution for the same is done on line 61.
 Finally the target is added to the makefile and all targets are executed.